Endemic poverty in the Karamoja region of north eastern Uganda puts children at risk of abuse, trafficking, neglect and exploitation.

 WHAT WE DO TO HELP

-We work closely with Children on the Edge Africa, our sister organisation, to support communities in the Napak area of Karamoja, replicating our Child Protection Team Model developed in Jinja, Uganda.
+We work closely with Children on the Edge Africa, our sister organisation, to support communities in the Napak area of Karamoja, using our Child Protection Team Model.
 We work with community members to help them transform their areas and make them safer for their children, creating a protective environment where children can safely live, play, learn and grow.

 WHY ARE CHILD PROTECTION TEAMS SO EFFECTIVE?